I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_resource_list.md

 } CM_RESOURCE_LIST, *PCM_RESOURCE_LIST;
 ````

-## -struct-fields
+## Members

-### -field Count
+            `Count`

             The number of full resource descriptors that are specified by this <b>CM_RESOURCE_LIST</b> structure.
 The <b>List</b> member is the header for the first full resource descriptor.
 For WDM drivers, <b>Count</b> is always 1.

-### -field List
+            `List`

             The <a href="..\wdm\ns-wdm-_cm_full_resource_descriptor.md">CM_FULL_RESOURCE_DESCRIPTOR</a> structure that serves as the header for the first full resource descriptor.
 If the <b>CM_RESOURCE_LIST</b> structure contains more than one full resource descriptor, the second full resource descriptor immediately follows the first in memory, and so on.
 The size of each full resource descriptor depends on the length of the <a href="..\wdm\ns-wdm-_cm_partial_resource_descriptor.md">CM_PARTIAL_RESOURCE_DESCRIPTOR</a> array that it contains.
 For more information, see the following Remarks section.

-## -remarks
+    ## Remarks
         This structure describes the assignment of hardware resources to a device.
 An <a href="https://msdn.microsoft.com/library/windows/hardware/ff551749">IRP_MN_START_DEVICE</a> IRP uses this structure to specify the resources that the Plug and Play manager assigns to a device.
 Drivers for legacy devices use this structure to pass their resource requirements to the <a href="..\ntddk\nf-ntddk-ioreportresourcefordetection.md">IoReportResourceForDetection</a> routine.
 For more information about hardware resource allocation, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547012">Hardware Resources</a>.

 The <b>CM_RESOURCE_LIST</b> structure is a header for a larger data structure, of variable size, that contains one or more full resource descriptors.
 All of the data in this larger structure occupies a contiguous block of memory.
 Each full resource descriptor occupies a subblock within the larger block.